-Sony unveils prototype virtual reality headset for PlayStation
+Sony unveils prototype virtual reality headset for Playstation

 Sony said it would make the headset available to game developers soon.
 It has not set a date for its release.

-Sony had sold 6 million units of its PlayStation 4 as of March 2, speeding ahead of its target of 5 million for the fiscal year to the end of this month.
-The console went on sale on November 29 in the United States, Western Europe and Latin America, around the same time that rival Microsoft Corp (MSFT.O)'s Xbox One was released.
+Sony had sold 6 million units of its Playstation 4 as of March 2, speeding ahead of its target of 5 million for the fiscal year to the end of this month.
+The console went on sale on November 29 in the United States, Western Europe and Latin America, around the same time that rival Microsoft Corp's Xbox One was released.
 That console topped 3 million units at the end of last year.

 (Writing by Sophie Knight in TOKYO; Editing by Stephen Coates)